OMENSAH/guest-writer/articles/2018-04-18-working-with-angular-material-to-create-beautiful-apps.markdown

 }
 ```

-We can now make use of the this auth.service in our app.
-We can now allow users to sign up and login in with this service.
-Let's modify our navigation to
+We can now make use of this auth.service in our app.
+We can now allow users to sign up and log in to this service.
+Let's modify our navigation to;

 ```html
 <mat-sidenav-container>